 This is a long post, but I wanted to give you a thorough overview of some of the recipes you will use most often.
 So here’s what to expect in this post:

-This weekend, as you know, what the weekend of SHOPPING.
+This weekend, as you know, was the weekend of SHOPPING.
 Whether you shopped in the real world or in cyber-world, chances are good that money was exchanged and goods were bought for a deal.

 I shared my love for all things Instant Pot on This Pilgrim Life’s Facebook page in a Facebook live video, and told you ten reasons why you should have an Instant Pot in your kitchen.
 And then on Friday, I heard from many of you that you took the plunge and bought an Instant Pot of your own.
 (Don’t have one yet?
 Get one here.
 They’re so worth it!)